How much can I work when I receive Social Security disability benefits?

 This is a free, confidential service to help you make informed choices about going to work.

-The Maryland Mental Health Employment Network (MMHEN) takes part in Social Security's Ticket to Work Program.
-We connect Social Security disability beneficiaries who have mental health issues with the services they need to go to work.
+The Maryland Employment Network takes part in Social Security's Ticket to Work Program.
+We connect Social Security beneficiaries with the services they need to go to work.